sbiermanlytle/iioEngine/README.md

     npm install

-You can now run Grunt to build and minify iio.js
+You can now run Grunt to build and minify iio Engine

     grunt